oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This behaviour could be mitigated by:
 - regular re-issuance of the Referenced Token, see [](#implementation-lifecycle).

+## Observability of Outsiders

+Outside actors may analyse the publicly available Status Lists to get information on the internal processes of the Issuer and his related business.
+This data may allow inferences on the total number of issued Reference Tokens and the revocation rate.
+Additionally, actors may regularly fetch this data or use the historic data functionality to learn how these numbers change over time.

+This behaviour could be mitigated by:
+- disable the historical data feature (TODO:link)
+- disable the Status List Aggregation {#batch-fetching}
+- choose non-sequential, pseudo-random or random indices
+- use decoy entries to obfuscate the real number of Referenced Tokens within a Status List
+- choose to deploy and utilize multiple Status Lists simultaneously

 ## Unlinkability

-Colluding Issuers and a Relying Parties have the possibility to link two transactions, as the tuple of `uri` and `index` inside the Referenced Token are unique and therefore traceable data.
+Colluding Issuers and Relying Parties have the possibility to link two transactions, as the tuple of `uri` and `index` inside the Referenced Token are unique and therefore traceable data.
 By comparing the status claims of received Referenced Tokens, two colluding Relying Parties could determine that they have interacted with the same user or an Issuer could trace the usage of its issued Referenced Token by colluding with various Relying Parties.
 It is therefore recommended to use Status Lists for Referenced Token formats that have similar unlinkability properties.

 To avoid privacy risks for colluding Relying Parties, it is RECOMMENDED that Issuers use batch issuance to issue multiple tokens, see [](#implementation-lifecycle).

 To avoid further correlatable information by the values of `uri` and `index`, Issuers are RECOMMENDED to:

 - choose non-sequential, pseudo-random or random indices
-- use decoy or dead entries to obfuscate the real number of Referenced Tokens within a Status List
+- use decoy entries to obfuscate the real number of Referenced Tokens within a Status List
 - choose to deploy and utilize multiple Status Lists simultaneously

 ## Third Party Hosting